 Remote.com lists contract, full and part-time jobs.
 Similar to Upwork, Remote.com lists the required experience level – beginner, intermediate and expert.
 Another cool feature I liked is the job activity in which you can see how many applicants applied for a job.

-JustRemote has very simple and easy to use UI.
+JustRemote has a very simple and easy-to-use UI.
 It covers many job verticals including Development, Marketing and Design, HR, and Customer Success positions.
 Its job board allows you to filter roles by location.
 You can clearly see information about whether a job has a specific country or time overlap requirements.

-German Job Portals (for English Speaking Remote Jobs)
+German Job Portals (for English Speaking Remote Jobs in Germany)

-As the name suggests Berlin Startup Jobs exclusively post startups jobs.
+As the name suggests Berlin Startup Jobs exclusively posts startups jobs.
 The job types range from contracting to full-time.
 They have a selection of remote jobs which you can search by typing ‘remote’ in their search field.
-However, the majority of jobs are based in Berlin, targeted to German/English speaking people in the city.
+However, the majority of jobs are based in Berlin, targeted at German/English-speaking people in the city.

 German Freelancing Platforms

-Have you ever worked remotely in Germany?
-How would you describe your experience of how to find remote jobs in Germany?
+Have you ever worked remotely while living in Germany?
+How would you describe your experience of finding remote work in Germany?